WHY IONIAN ISLAND HOLIDAYS?

 We will make such payments for injury, illness or death on the basis that you accept that:

-- You must tell us and the supplier involved about your injury or illness while you are in the resort (see section 18).
-You should also write to our Customer Services at the address given in section 18 about your claim within 28 days of coming home from your holiday to allow us to investigate it properly.
+- You must tell us, and the supplier involved about your injury or illness while you are in the resort (see Condition 26).
+You should also write to our Customer Services at the address given in Condition 26 about your claim within 28 days of coming home from your holiday to allow us to investigate it properly.
 Please include a letter about your injury or illness from your doctor if you can.